se2p/pynguin/docs/user/quickstart.rst

 Eager to start?
 Make sure that Pynguin is :ref:`installed <install>` properly.

 .. warning::
-  Pynguin actually executes the code of the subject under test.
+  Pynguin actually executes the code of the module under test.
 That means, if the code you want to generate tests for does something bad, for example wipes your disk, there is nothing that prevents it from doing so!
+  This also includes code that is transitively imported by the module under test.

   To mitigate this issue, we recommend running Pynguin in a Docker container with appropriate mounts from the host system's file system.
   See the ``pynguin-docker.sh`` script in Pynguin's source repository for documentation on the necessary mounts.

+  To help prevent harming the system that runs Pynguin, its CLI will immediately abort unless the environment variable ``PYNGUIN_DANGER_AWARE`` is set.
+In setting this variable, you acknowledge that you are aware of the possible dangers of executing code with random inputs.

-  We do not provide any support and are not reliable if you break your computer by executing Pynguin on some random code from the internet!
+  We do not provide any support and are not responsible if you break your computer by executing Pynguin on some random code from the internet!
   Be careful and check the code before actually executing it—which is good advice anyway.

   *Developers:* If you know of a similar technique to Java's security manager mechanism in Python, which we can use to mitigate this issue, please let us know.

 Use the Bundled Example
 -----------------------